A hyena standing in the long grass

 A hyena in the wild © James Botes, Unsplash

-What are the threats to spotted hyenas?
+What are the biggest threats to spotted hyenas?

 In some areas hyena’s historical association with witchcraft and the supernatural, through legend and folklore, is also a contributing factor to their decline.
-Populations of spotted hyenas are often shot, speared, trapped or poisoned
+Populations of spotted hyenas are often shot, speared, trapped or poisoned.

 What is Born Free doing to help spotted hyenas?